 Is there a list of conference topics for KOALA?

 The broad range of topics covered will vary from year to year, meaning we cannot compile an accurate list of delegate contributed topics until after the registration process.
-The program typically includes presentations in following fields: Bose-Einstein Condensation and ultracold atomic physics, quantum optics, micro and nanofabrication, biomedical applications of lasers, imaging, metrology, laser development, waveguides and telecommunications devices.
+Previous conferences have had presentations in the following variety of fields: astrophotonics, atomic physics, biophotonics, biomedical imaging, general imaging methods, micro and nanofabrication, metrology, laser applications and development, optics, photonics, quantum optics, waveguides, and telecommunications devices.

-Given our emphasis on early career professional skill development, we encourage attendance from anyone working in the broad field of optics.
+Given our emphasis on early career professional skill development, we encourage attendance from anyone working in the broad field of optics, atoms, and lasers.
 The schedule will additionally include plenary presentations from renowned research professionals and professional development sessions.

 What expenses will I incur during KOALA?

-Because the registration fee covers meals and conference events, plus accommodation for non-local students, there are relatively few expenses involved in attending KOALA (other than your travel to Brisbane, of course).
+The registration fee to attend KOALA covers all meals, accommodation, and events during KOALA.
+You will need to organise your own travel to the KOALA conference if you do not apply for a Travel Grant.
 You may need a small amount of money on hand during the week if you wish to purchase additional drinks or food on top of what is provided.